mzazon/awesome-cloud-projects/gcp/secure-api-gateway-architecture-endpoints-armor/secure-api-gateway-architecture-endpoints-armor.md

    echo "✅ API Gateway accessible at: http://${GATEWAY_IP}"
    ```

    Your secure API gateway is now fully operational with a static IP address and global load balancing.
-All incoming requests flow through Cloud Armor security policies, Cloud Endpoints authentication, and are proxied to your backend services through the ESP, providing enterprise-grade security and performance.
+All incoming requests flow through Cloud Armor security policies, Cloud Endpoints authentication, and are proxied to your backend services through the ESPv2, providing enterprise-grade security and performance.

 ## Validation & Testing